Many Natural Practitioners believe that wind in babies can be due to many different reasons :

 HOW TO MAKE:Take one caffeine free tea bag or a teaspoon of seeds of preferred flavour and pour over 2 cups of boiling water and let seep for 5mins.-10mins .Then you can drink it yourself plus give baby 1-2 tsp of the tea before feeding them.

-Babies who are not sleeping well because of wind will probably also be showing signs of over -tiredness.
+Babies who are not sleeping well because of wind will probably also be showing signs of over -tiredness and stress.
 They will be even more irritable and hard to settle.
-By using some of these ideas of how to assist your baby to digest there food and expel their wind easily will help restore the balance so your baby will be calm and sleep better.
+By using some of these ideas of how to assist your baby to digest their milk and expel their wind easily will help restore the balance so your baby will be calm and sleep better.

-Some baby's also respond well to some tummy lying with their legs curled up under their tummy as a way of expelling flatulence.
+Some baby's also respond well to some tummy lying with their legs curled up under their tummy as a way of expelling flatulence or skin to skin after feeds.

 You maybe interested in a Baby massage course.

 Some babies with wind hate to be still and prefer jiggling and rocking.
-SO investing in a SLING or FRONTPACK is an easy way to help your baby stay calm and settled.
+So investing in a sling or frontpack is an easy way to help your baby stay calm and settled.
+Also a rocking cradle or swing can work.

-Our babies are used to the noises in the womb like the placenta, which they say, can be louder than a vacuum cleaner to a baby.
+Our babies are used to the noises in the womb like the placenta, which they say can be louder than a vacuum cleaner to a baby.
 Sometimes our houses have over stimulating noise or the opposite, we try to be too quiet.
 Reassuring sounds to a baby can make them feel calm and relaxed.
+Talk to your baby, they know your voice from birth and will find this relaxing.

 Many babies love the calming affect of water.
 Sometimes climbing into a deep bath with your baby can help them to stop crying.